 SRS assesses and evaluates internal work to ensure that personnel are performing it as planned and that Site operations are not adversely impacting worker and public health and the environment.
-The environmental monitoring and environmental surveillance programs at SRS follow applicable requirements to collect and analyze samples across SRS and within a 25-mile radius extending from the center of the Site to ensure that the radiation dose to members of the public and radioactive releases to the environment are kept as low as reasonably achievable.
+The environmental monitoring and environmental surveillance programs at SRS follow applicable requirements to collect and analyze samples across SRS and within a 25-mile radius extending from the center of the Site.
+This ensures the radiation dose to members of the public and radioactive releases to the environment are kept as low as reasonably achievable.
 Chapters 4, 5, and 6 of this report document the nonradiological environmental monitoring program, radiological environmental monitoring program, and the radiological dose assessment, respectively.

 The Site also performs management field observations and program assessments to detect potential issues early to prevent performance shortfalls and to identify processes, practices, behaviors, roles, responsibilities, and organizational expectations that SRS needs to improve.
-Chapter 8 of this report, Quality Assurance, documents how SRS ensures the accuracy of its environmental data.
+Chapter 8, Quality Assurance, documents how SRS ensures the accuracy of its environmental data.

 Various regulators also perform external assessments.
-SCDHEC performs several inspections and audits annually to verify that the Site is complying with state permits.
-EPA also participates on Federal Facility Act-driven inspections and, on a determined frequency, participates alongside SCDHEC in the compliance evaluation inspections for waste management.
-Chapter 3, Compliance Summary, has a list and results of the annual external agency audits and inspections for the SRS Environmental Program.
+SCDHEC conducts several inspections and audits annually to verify that the Site is complying with state permits.
+EPA also participates on Federal Facility Act-driven inspections and, on a determined frequency, participates alongside SCDHEC in compliance evaluation inspections for waste management.
+Chapter 3, Compliance Summary, lists and gives results of the annual external agency audits and inspections of the SRS Environmental Program.

 Every three years, as required by the ISO 14001 standard, a qualified party outside the control or scope of the EMS must perform a formal EMS audit.
-The Savannah River Nuclear Solutions, LLC (SRNS) EMS (which covers Savannah River Remediation LLC [SRR]) conforms to ISO 14001, while Centerra-SRS (SRS's protective force services contractor) is registered to the ISO 14001 standard.
-SRNS's and Centerra's next EMS audit will take place in 2021.
+The Savannah River Nuclear Solutions, LLC (SRNS) EMS (which covers Savannah River Remediation [SRR]) conforms to ISO 14001, while Centerra-SRS (SRS's protective force services contractor) is registered to the ISO 14001 standard.
+An external recertification audit of the Centerra EMS program was conducted in 2020, and a conformity audit of the SRNS program will be conducted in 2021.